swtcpro/jingtum-lib-csharp/README.md

     remote.Connect();

 3) Create a Request object by calling the Request*** methods.
+Call the Submit method to send request to server.
 You can get the result data by the callback function.

     remote.RequestServerInfo.Submit((result)=&gt;
     {